Distance: 7 km

 View Fullscreen Map

-From the top of Two Mile Hill in Whitehorse, drive 2 km north on the Alaska Highway and turn left on to Fish Lake Road.
+From the intersection of the Alaska Highway and Hamilton Boulevard/Two-Mile Hill in Whitehorse, drive 2 km north on the Alaska Highway and turn left on to Fish Lake Road.
 Follow this road until you reach Fish Lake (about 15 km).
-At Fish Lake, you can find parking right away, or try to continue driving for another 600 m to the trailhead along a narrower road.
+At Fish Lake, you can find parking right away, or try to continue driving for another 600 m to the trailhead along a narrower road that leads right, along the berm at the lake outlet.
+There is signage at the parking area at the trailhead.

-At the top of the ridge you have many options.
+At the top of the ridge you have many options to explore.
 To the right (north) is a nice ridge to explore.
 To the left (south) is a small summit to climb which can continue on to even higher ridges.
 Straight ahead (west) is a path down to Bonneville Lakes.

-If you choose to go down to Bonneville Lakes, there is a path along the close side of the lakes that continues south to the end of the lakes.
+If you choose to go down to Bonneville Lakes, there is a path that goes down close to the lakes and then continues south to the end of the lakes.
 There are places to pitch a tent along the lakes, the most obvious spot being at the very south end of the lakes, about 6 kms from the top of the ridge.
+Add extra time for any additional exploration.

 Follow the same trail as the summer path.
 The total time is roughly the same.
-Snowshoes are recommended.
+Snowshoes are recommended and in the alpine expect high winds and potential wind-packed snow and drifts.

 Comments / Trip Reports